 There are no material facts in dispute here.
-The debtor may strip off the wholly unsecured junior lien held by Wells Fargo Financial Bank for the purposes of the Chapter 13 plan.
-However, the lien shall not be avoided until the plaintiff completes the Chapter 13 plan in its entirety.
-In the event the Chapter 13 case is converted or dismissed prior to plan completion, Wells Fargo would continue to hold a valid and unavoided lien secured by the plaintiff's residential real property.
-For this reason no documentation of lien avoidance need or shall be recorded until such time as the plaintiff successfully completes the Chapter 13 plan.
+The debtors may strip off the wholly unsecured junior lien held by Wells Fargo Bank, N.A., for the purposes of the Chapter 13 plan.
+However, the lien shall not be avoided until the plaintiffs complete the Chapter 13 plan in its entirety.
+In the event the Chapter 13 case is converted or dismissed prior to plan completion, the lienholder would continue to hold a valid and unavoided lien secured by the plaintiffs' residential real property.
+For this reason no documentation of lien avoidance need or shall be recorded until such time as the plaintiffs successfully complete the Chapter 13 plan.